1975 at a glance:

 "Welcome back my friends to the show that never ends, we're so glad you could attend, come inside, come inside.
 There behind the glass stands a real blade of grass; be careful as you pass, move along, move along.
 Come inside the show's about to start; it's guaranteed to blow your head apart!"

 It's funny, when I think about this event as an older man, I can imagine that to Emerson, Lake & Palmer, their 1975 Portland, Oregon concert was just another stop on their big tour.
 I'm sure they had no idea how they impacted my life, or what an effect they would have on me for years to come.
 The "Welcome back my friends to the show that never ends" tour was magnificent beyond words.
 And I can even recall thinking at the show, "they've been on for a real long time, I'm sure it's getting close to being over by now".
 Those are thoughts I never wanted to have a great concert.
-I always use the Beatle's Abbey Road as a standard of comparison when describing a band's album.
+I always use the Beatle's Abbey Road as a standard of comparison when describing a band's most perfect album.
 Brain Salad Surgery was EL&P's Abbey Road.
-This concert featured so much of it, plus so much of their older works.
+This concert featured most of the album, plus many of their earlier works.
 I loved hearing "Take a Pebble" as well as "Karn Evil 9" blended into the show.
 The big 3-record live set was about as close to this show as one could get.
 Visually, it was true stunner.

 New Discoveries, Choice Cuts

 New discoveries in 1975 included: Journey, Rush, and Triumvirate.
 I was also listening to PFM's "Photos of Ghosts" album quite a bit.
-Journey was very impressive, as was Rush.
-I loved Triumvirate's "Spartacus" LP even though it was a direct rip-off of Emerson, Lake, & Palmer.
+Journey first album was very impressive, as was Rush.
+I loved Triumvirate's "Spartacus" LP even though it was less than original.
 Another older LP I was listening to was Fleetwood Mac "Future Games".
 The song "Woman of a Thousand Years" got played over and over again.